learn-co-curriculum/dsc-ols-regression-diagnostics/README.md

 > Regression diagnostic is a set of procedures available for regression analysis that seek to assess the validity of a model in any of a number of different ways.
 This assessment may be an exploration of the model's underlying statistical assumptions, an examination of the structure of the model by considering formulations that have fewer, more or different explanatory variables, or a study of subgroups of observations, looking for those that are either poorly represented by the model (outliers) or that have a relatively large effect on the regression model's predictions.[Wiki](https://en.wikipedia.org/wiki/Regression_diagnostic)

-Here we shall revisit some of the methods we have already seen, along with some new tests and how to interpret them .
+Here we will revisit some of the methods we have already seen, along with some new tests and how to interpret them .

 ## Normality Check (Q-Q plots)
 We have already seen Q-Q plots as a measure to check for the normality (or any other distribution).
 These are also referred to as normal density plots when used with a standard normal quantiles.
 These plots are a good way to inspect the distribution of model errors.
 We saw this earlier with a toy dataset, let's plot a Q-Q for the residuals in `sales~TV` model.